BSStudio/helm-charts/README.md

 ### Pre-commit

-Pre-commit will make sure that your changes follow the guidelines of this repo.
+Pre-commit will make sure that your changes follow the guidelines of this repository.
 To enable the hooks to the following:

 ```bash
 python -m venv venv